 Cash expenditures have exceeded revenues since our inception and we expect our 2014 operating expenses to exceed our 2014 revenues.
 Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including government contracts; and to a lesser extent, the PhaRMA Notes financing.
 In August 2013, we raised \$18.5 million in net proceeds derived from the sale of 4.6 million shares of common stock at \$4.40 per share in a public offering.
-In September 2013, NIAID/HHS awarded us a \$22.0 million contract for the development of BCX4430 as a treatment for Marburg virus disease.
-The total option funding awarded under the contract to date is \$9.4 million.
-In June 2014, we raised \$106.6 million in net proceeds derived from the sale of 11.5 million shares of common stock at \$10.00 per share in a public offering.
+In addition, in June 2014, we raised \$106.6 million in net proceeds derived from the sale of 11.5 million shares of common stock at \$10.00 per share in a public offering.
+In September 2013, NIAID/HHS awarded us a \$22.0 million contract (that has been increased in value to \$28.7 million if all options are exercised) for the development of BCX4430 as a treatment for Marburg virus disease and Ebola virus disease.
+The total amount of funding awarded under the contract to date is \$22.3 million.
 In addition to the above, we have received funding from other sources, including other collaborative and other research and development agreements; government grants; equipment lease financing; facility leases; research grants; and interest income on our investments.

-As of June 30, 2014, we had net working capital of \$93.3 million, an increase of approximately \$66.4 million from \$26.9 million at December 31, 2013.
-The increase in working capital was principally due to \$106.6 million of proceeds from our June 2014 public offering and \$4.1 million of proceeds from the exercise of stock options, partially offset by our normal operating expenses associated with the development of our product candidates and the reclassification of the PhaRMA Notes to current liabilities.
-Our principal sources of liquidity at June 30, 2014 were approximately \$121.7 million in cash and cash equivalents, approximately \$11.2 million in investments considered available-for-sale, and approximately \$0.8 million in BARDA/HHS and NIAID/HHS receivables.
-Based upon information available at June 30, 2014, we expect the RAPIACTA royalty stream from Shionogi, our partner in Japan, will be insufficient to pay the accrued interest in arrears on our non-recourse PhaRMA Notes by the September 1, 2014 payment date.
-If the royalty stream is insufficient to pay the interest in arrears, an event of default will occur with respect to the PhaRMA Notes.
+As of September 30, 2014, we had net working capital of \$85.3 million, an increase of approximately \$58.4 million from \$26.9 million at December 31, 2013.
+The increase in working capital was principally due to \$106.6 million of proceeds from our June 2014 public offering and \$4.6 million of proceeds from the exercise of stock options, partially offset by our normal operating expenses associated with the development of our product candidates and the reclassification of the PhaRMA Notes to current liabilities.
+Our principal sources of liquidity at September 30, 2014 were approximately \$121.3 million in cash and cash equivalents, approximately \$6.3 million in investments considered available-for-sale, and approximately \$3.2 million in BARDA/HHS and NIAID/HHS receivables.
+The RAPIACTA royalty stream from Shionogi, our partner in Japan, was insufficient to pay the accrued interest in arrears on our non-recourse PhaRMA Notes by the September 1, 2014 Payment Date.
+As a result, an event of default with respect to the PhaRMA Notes occurred.
 Accordingly, we have classified the PhaRMA Notes and related accrued interest as current liabilities on our balance sheet.
 Due to the non-recourse nature of the PhaRMA Notes, in the event of any potential acceleration or foreclosure, the Company believes the primary impact to us would be the loss of future royalty payments from Shionogi and legal costs associated with retiring the PhaRMA Notes.
-In addition, we may incur costs associated with liquidating a related currency hedge agreement, which would no longer be required in the event of a foreclosure or if the PhaRMA Notes will have a significant impact on our future results of operations or cash flows.
+In addition, we may incur costs associated with liquidating the related Currency Hedge Agreement, which would no longer be required in the event of a foreclosure or if the PhaRMA Notes cease to be outstanding.
+As the PhaRMA Notes are obligations Royalty Sub, we do not currently expect that an event of default on the PhaRMA Notes will have a significant impact on our future results of operations or cash flows.

-We anticipate our cash and investments will fund our operations beyond fiscal 2015.
+We anticipate our cash and investments will fund our operations into 2016.